philrz/super/docs/formats/jsup.md

 A Super JSON text is a sequence of UTF-8 characters organized either as a bounded input or an unbounded stream.

-The input text is organized as a sequence of one or more Zed values optionally separated by and interspersed with whitespace.
+The input text is organized as a sequence of one or more values optionally separated by and interspersed with whitespace.
 Single-line (`//`) and multi-line (`/* ... */`) comments are
 treated as whitespace and ignored.